7-18/user-it/README.md

 Run `ng serve -o`.
 Open your browser at `http://localhost:4200/`.

-## Default User Data List - IMPORTANT
+## User data list

 Includes a default user data list in JSON format for login.
 The file contains a list of users along with their respective data: email and password.

-### users.json
+### JSON Structure
 The users.json file contains the default user list in JSON format.

-### JSON Structure

 The JSON is structured as follows: